dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 ## Adding an Order Details display

-If you click on the "Track" link buttons next to an order, the browser will attempt a client-side navigation to `myorders/<id>` (e.g., `http://example.com/myorders/37`).
-Currently this will just log an error because no component matches this route.
+If you click on the "Track" link buttons next to an order, the browser will attempt to navigation to `myorders/<id>` (e.g., `http://example.com/myorders/37`).
+Currently this will result in a "Page not found" message because no component matches this route.

 Once again we'll add a component to handle this.
 In the `Pages` directory, create a file called `OrderDetails.razor`, containing: